Stratus3D/asdf-lua/README.md

 Check [asdf](https://github.com/HashNuke/asdf) readme for instructions on how to install & manage versions of Lua.

+## Contributing

+Feel free to create an issue or pull request if you find a bug.

 ## TODO

+* Add LuaRocks to installs
 * Add support for LuaJIT

 ## License